thinh661/minio_trino_docker_evn/README.md

 start Trino CLI:
 ```
-java -jar "./trino-cli-352-executable.jar" (use absolute path if you can't run it)
+java -jar "./trino-cli-352-executable.jar --server http://localhost:8088 " (use absolute path if you can't run it)
 ```

 Create schema and create table with: (important: "minio" is schema (iceberg) in Trino)